TERMS OF SERVICE

 4.2 Compliance: The Client is responsible for ensuring that:

-All hardware and software meet the Company's Managed Services Requirements, including operating systems and devices supported by current warranties.
+(d) All hardware and software meet the Company's Managed Services Requirements as documented;

-Secure backups and appropriate network configurations are maintained.
+(e) Secure backups and appropriate network configurations are maintained;

 4.3 Payment Obligations: The Client agrees to pay all fees as outlined in the Managed Services Agreement.
 Payments must be made monthly in advance via ACH debit, as authorized by the Client.
 Clients who opt not to use ACH for payments will incur an additional administrative fee of 2% of the total monthly invoice amount.